archipel-network/archipel-core/README.md

 For this platform only the STM32F4 embedded system is supported currently.
 However, porting to other Cortex-M3/M4 based SoCs should be trivial.

-In order to run µPCN on bare metal (e.g. the STM32F4Discovery board) three steps are necessary after connecting the board via STLink-enabled USB:
+In order to run µD3TN on bare metal (e.g. the STM32F4Discovery board) three steps are necessary after connecting the board via STLink-enabled USB:

 1. Install or unpack the following dependencies: